BlazeCentral/metr4202_2025_team15/README.md

 ## 1.2 Branch Structure
-This repository uses two primary branches plus main:
+This repository uses two primary branches:

 #### simulation:
 Contains configurations, launch files, and parameters optimized for the Gazebo environment and simulated time (use_sim_time:=True).